Billings, Montana: Theatre

-The Alberta Bair Theater is a 1,400-seat performing arts venue noted for its 20-ton capacity hydraulic lift that raises and lowers the stage apron.
-Opened in 1931 and originally called the Fox Theater, it was renamed in 1987 in honor of Alberta Bair and her substantial donations that helped fund the building's renovation.
+Touring theatre shows typically play at the Alberta Bair Theater, a 1,400-seat performing arts venue noted for its 20-ton capacity hydraulic lift that raises and lowers the stage apron.
+Local theatre, including plays and musicals, is provided by NOVA Center for the Performing Arts and Billings Studio Theater.
+Local production organizations include Yellowstone Repertory Theatre and Backyard Theatre.